MurasakiCho/schema-design/README.md

 11. Our business team wants to learn more about the people using our app.
 Write SELECT statements to gather the following information:
    - Get all the names (first and last) of the people using the application
    - Find all the people who live in Nashville, TN
-   - use GROUP BY to determine how many people their are in each of the following age ranges: 20-30, 30-40, 40-50
+   - use GROUP BY to determine how many people there are in each of the following age ranges: 20-30, 30-40, 40-50
    - Similar to the age range query, figure out how many people live in each of our four cities
    - Determine how many people are interested in each of the 7 interests
    - Write a query that finds the names (first and last) of all the people who live in Nashville, TN and are interested in coding